-Moving to the south of the city, to Edinburgh College of Art, the EIBF will be looking to capture the live, tented-village buzz of its traditional New Town location in Charlotte Square, as well as building on the online offering of its programme, pioneered at the height of the pandemic in August 2020.
+The EIBF's answer to the pandemic restrictions was a hybrid, live-online model.
+In 2021, the book festival moved from the familiar surroundings of Charlotte Square Garden to Edinburgh College of Art in the south of the city.
+Here, it has recreated the live, tented-village buzz of its traditional New Town location, as well as expanding the online offering of its festival programme, which it pioneered at the height of the pandemic in August 2020.

-The new Book Festival venue has three broadcast studios.
-Two will have live audiences.
-In person events will have a reduced capacity of 100 in the New York Times Theatre (in Sculpture Court) and 60 in the Baillie Gifford Theatre (in West Court).
+The Book Festival venue at the ECA has three broadcast studios, two with live audiences.
+In-person events in 2021 had a reduced capacity of 100 in the New York Times Theatre (in Sculpture Court) and 60 in the Baillie Gifford Theatre (in West Court).

 Book Festival Director Nick Barley says of the ECA venue: "The Book Festival has always aimed to be an oasis of calm and, as ever, this will be a space for audiences to chat, relax, read a book and while away the hours in the summer sunshine.”